 #3 Hospital size

-Public hospitals tend to be larger, with a generally higher number of inpatient beds – the number ranged from 185 to 2,010 as of 2015.
-Private hospitals are usually smaller, with smaller bed capacities (20 to 345 as of 2015).
+Public hospitals tend to be larger, with a generally higher number of inpatient beds – the number ranged from 974 to 9,404 as of 2019.
+Private hospitals are usually smaller, with smaller bed capacities (around 1,600 as of 2019).

 #4 Medical staff

-Doctors and medical staff in both sectors are well-trained and highly qualified.
+You can expect well-trained and highly qualified doctors and medical staff in both sectors.
 There’s not much difference, although doctors in private hospitals tend to spend more time with individual patients.
-Private doctors who are independent also set their own prices (which can be very high).
+But as private doctors are independent, they can set their own prices (which can be very high).

 #5 Comfort level

 Public hospital care is more affordable, especially for Singaporean Citizens and Permanent Residents who have access to government subsidies.
 It’s important to note here that costs differ with residency status.
-For example, for a specialist outpatient consultation with an ENT doctor, Singaporeans can expect to pay around $35, Permanent Residents around $53 and non-residents $143 (non-subsidised).
+For example, for a specialist outpatient consultation at the National Neuroscience Institute, Singaporeans can expect to pay around $38, Permanent Residents pay $57, and non-residents will need to pay $88 and up (non-subsidised).

-Private hospitals can get pricey.
-A day-surgery colonoscopy can cost up to $3,580, whereas the subsidised price for the same procedure at a public hospital can cost less than $693.
-It’s recommended to secure private health insurance if you wish to opt for private medical care.
+Private hospitals in Singapore can get pricey.
+A day-surgery colonoscopy can cost up to around $2,400, whereas the subsidised price for the same procedure at a public hospital can cost less than $750.
+It’s recommended to secure private or international health insurance if you wish to opt for private medical care.